Hashtag United F.C.: Colours and badge

 Hashtag United's colours are yellow and blue.
 The club's first kit was a yellow shirt, with blue sleeves, shorts and yellow socks.
 In January 2017, the club signed a kit deal with Umbro until the end of 2018.
 This saw the club's colours changed to blue, with yellow streaks down the side of the shorts.
 The first away kit was purple and black, a homage to the original Hashtag FC 5-a-side kit which pre-dated the club's official inception.
 The club also released a neon yellow and pink 3rd/goalkeeper strip with that was influenced by the infamous Jorge Campos Umbro shirts of the 1990s.
 The club's first shirt sponsor was EE.
 From 2017 to 2018, the shirt sponsor was online game Top Eleven.
 The online gambling company 188 Bet were briefly the sleeve sponsor of the club.
 Ahead of the 2018–19 season, the club signed a new kit deal with Adidas, which saw the club's home shirt returned to the traditional yellow and blue they had originally worn.
 The away kit for this season was blue and white, as Hashtag continued to change their away strip colours every season.
 Ahead of the 2021–22 season, the club signed a new five–year kit deal with Hummel.
 This saw the kit's colours reversed again to be a blue shirt with yellow sleeves, blue shorts, and yellow socks.
 The away kit was predominantly white and black, featuring a blue lightning bolt design.
 The sponsor of the men's shirts was initially kept a mystery, with the shirts instead featuring a QR code that could be scanned to find clues about the upcoming sponsor.
 The sponsor was then revealed to be the upcoming free to play football simulator UFL.
 The women's team were sponsored by food chain TGI Fridays.
 For the following season, the away kit was a bold salmon pink design featuring a noughts and crosses inspired pattern.
 After the 2022–23 season, the club announced their kits would be manufactured by Adidas again, as a result of not receiving any kit sales revenue from Hummel's exclusive brand partner in the UK at the time, Elite Sports Group, which had entered into administration.
 During the 2023–24 season, Canna was announced as the new shirt sponsor for the women's team.
 For this season the away kit was claret, light blue and white, in a reference to the club that the founders grew up supporting, West Ham United FC, following their Europa Conference League win.
-For 2025, marking the club's 10-year anniversary, Hashtag United unveiled an away kit in red and blue - the first time red has featured on any of their kits.
-This new design represents a bold step for the club, commemorating a decade since their founding and introducing a fresh colour scheme to their history.
+For 2025, marking the club's 10-year anniversary, Hashtag United unveiled an away kit in red and blue, the first time red has featured on any of their kits.